 Imagine finding something you love only to see that it's listed in the United States and requires international shipping.
 Today that isn't a big deal but still might raise a lot of questions and concerns, especially the cost to ship internationally.
-The biggest question is; how to ship from Us to Canada?
-Currently, with the shortage in consumer goods and supply chain issues, you might be seeking your goods internationally which is a whole new ballfield when it comes to shipping to Canada.
+The biggest question is: "How do I ship from the United States to Canada?"
+Currently, with the shortage in consumer goods and supply chain issues, you might be seeking your goods internationally, which is a whole new ballgame when it comes to shipping to Canada.

 How Does Shipping Work?

 The size and weight of your package are the crucial factors in shipping from the United States to Canada.
 Smaller packages can easily be thrown onto small carriers like UPS and FedEx, which also do express shipping.
 Larger items, like couches or fridges, need to be put on a truck or can be sent via air or sea freight.

 The timeline within which you need your item is also a factor in shipping.
 Something like trucking or sea freight will take longer than air or express service.
 You always want to consider a few factors when looking at shipping, including where it's shipping to, how big your load is, and how fast you need it.